 One map depicts the mine very well, in typical Spanish style, and actually shows the cave zone.
 This appeared about 1895 (thanks again, Tom Kollenborn).
 It is the Hoddenplye Map.
 (Note the tiny hole through the top of the mountain, again)

 The “breccia dike” labeled on the photo above is about 10 feet wide.
-It looks knobby, and pretty blah in the field, but below is a photo of what some of this rock looks like after it is cut; it is jasper and chlorite.
+It looks knobby, and pretty blah in the field due to oxidation, but below is a photo of what some of this rock looks like after it is cut; it is jasper and chlorite.
 There are large cobbles of jasperoid in the dike also.

 The spot labeled “portal” in the photo had bees flying out from beneath large rocks during the worst of the recent drought.
 They were going for water.
 A hole was dug down at the rock face above the bee hole and the brow of a tunnel is believed to have been reached with a shovel; there was a great stash of saguaro fruit there from pack rats, so there is a significant void.